Ries1ing/-CameraComponent/README.md

 - A course on the generals of Azure -- possibly a project that incorperates any models produced from the foundational recap and the course on Tensorflow/PyTorch
 - Unit testing
 - Reading the following books:
-  - Design Patterns: Elements of Reusable Object-Oriented Softwar
+  - Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma, Richard